eMapR/LTOP_Imaging/README.md

 #### 3 Merge image chunks into two virtual raster (GDAL)

-Out first processing step is to make a virual raster from the many Seed Image chuncks download.
+Since, some areas have several images we need to merge them, and to save a little space we make a virtual raster.
+To make a virual raster from the many Seed Image chuncks follow the step below.

 [add seed image]

 	1. Activate conda environment

-		a) conda activate gdal37
+		a) conda activate gdal37. conda enviroment with GDAL and python 3.7

 	2. Build VRT SNIC seed image

 		a) make text file of file path is folder (only tiffs in the folder)

+			Linux:

 				ls -d "$PWD"/* > listOfTiffs.txt

+			windows:

+				dir /b /s >> listOfTiffs.txt

 		b) build vrt raster with text file

-			gdalbuildvrt snic_seed.vrt -input_file_list listOfTiffs.txt

-	3. Build VRT SNIC image

-		a) make text file of file path is folder (only tiffs in the folder)

-			ls -d "$PWD"/* > listOfTiffs.txt

-		b) build vrt raster with text file

-			gdalbuildvrt snic_image.vrt -input_file_list listOfTiffs.txt

-			options 2 for only GDAL step ahead: << Testing

-				gdalbuildvrt  -srcnodata 0 snic_image.vrt -input_file_list listOfTiffs.txt
+			gdalbuildvrt -srcnodata 0 snic_seed.vrt -input_file_list listOfTiffs.txt

-	4. Inspect and process the merged imagery.
+	3. Inspect and process the merged imagery.

 		a) Data location:

 			./LTOP_Oregon/rasters/01_SNIC/snic_seed.vrt

-			./LTOP_Oregon/rasters/01_SNIC/snic_image.vrt	(I don't think this is used in the work flow?)

-#### 4 Raster calc SNIC Seed Image to keep only seed pixels (QGIS)

-Now we set a No Data to 0 making most of the image No Data which is usful in the next step

-[add no data seed image]

-	1. Raster calculation (("seed_band">0)*"seed_band") / (("seed_band">0)*1 + ("seed_band"<=0)*0)

-	2. Input:

-		./LTOP_Oregon/rasters/01_SNIC/snic_seed.vrt

-	3. Output:

-		./LTOP_Oregon/rasters/01_SNIC/snic_seed_pixels.tif

-	Note:
-		This raster calculation change the 0 pixel values to no data in Q-gis.
-However, this also changes a seed id pixel to no data as well.
-But one out of hundreds of millions pixels is inconsequential.

-#### 5 Change the raster calc SNIC Seed Image into a vector of points.
+#### 4 Change the raster calc SNIC Seed Image into a vector of points.
 Each point corresponds to a seed pixel.
-(QGIS)

-Here we change every pixel in the Seed Image to a point vector except pixels with no data values.
+Here we change every pixel in the Seed Image to a point vector except pixels with no data values.(You can use GDAL or QGIS)

 	1. Qgis tool - Raster pixels to points